Curi Blog

 Margaret Curtin talks about the importance of fostering a culture of psychological safety and teamwork to help organizations create a safer and more effective healthcare environment.

 Several years ago, a hospital requested a Clinical Risk Assessment due to a high frequency trend of adverse events and claims in the OB unit.
-The risk department only become aware of these events when litigation occurred.
+The risk department only became aware of these events when litigation occurred.
 They were eager to improve their OB outcomes and reverse this trend.

 The assessment process began with collecting data to understand the organizations’ culture.
 This involved an anonymous staff culture survey and interviews.
 The findings revealed a collegial yet passive culture that lacked accountability.
 Nurses were fearful of speaking up, often hesitant to call physicians and were uncomfortable with the chain of command process.
 Subsequent chart audits to identify risk mitigation and patient safety opportunities uncovered several events that were not reported to risk management, which aligned with the described culture of fear.